caduandrade/multi_split_view/README.md

 * Horizontal or vertical
 * Configurable weights for children
-* Automatic calculation of weights for:
+* Automatic calculation of weights when:
   * Child added without defined weight
   * Weight redistribution when a child is removed
 * Listener to detect children size changes